pineappleflow/network-visualization-keras/README.md

 ## Introduction
 Neural Network visualization is a key part of communicating novel architectures, whether in the academic or research space.
 Commonly used tools like ```keras.utils.plot_model``` do well to help in presenting model complexity and in debugging purposes, but fail to communicate architectures effectively.
 Alternatively, Tensorboard offers a semantically more pleasing presentation, but requires that tensors be loaded into memory - making visualization computationally expensive.
 This repository aims to combine the best of both by drawing comprehensive and semantically pleasing network graphs.

+Styles are inspired from [this Google AI blog](https://ai.googleblog.com/2016/08/improving-inception-and-image.html)

 ## Setup
 ```shell
 pip install -r requirements.txt